By now, you’ve probably realized that you can't grow your business on referrals alone. This is why you need cleaning marketing.

-Be sure to include your:
+No matter which option you choose, be sure to include your:

 - Phone number

-10. 5 Arounds and Other Flyer-ing Tactics
+10. 5-Arounds and Other Cleaning Marketing Tactics

-What if you don’t want to stuff your marketing pieces into the mailbox … along with all that spam mail from banks and credit card companies?
+What if you don’t want to stuff your cleaning marketing pieces into the mailbox … along with all that spam mail from banks and credit card companies?

 I have good news: door-to-door flyers still work!